-The vision of the University of Houston Petroleum Engineering Program is to be a center of world-class petroleum engineering education, research and service in Houston, the center of the world petroleum industry.
+The vision of the University of Houston Petroleum Engineering Department is to be a center of world-class petroleum engineering education, research and service in Houston, the center of the world petroleum industry.

-Graduates of the University of Houston petroleum Engineering Program will:
+Graduates of the University of Houston Petroleum Engineering Department will:

-• be leaders in industry, academe, and government.
+- be leaders in industry, academia, and government.